 Specific requirements for Non-EU applicants:

-Copy of secondary school leaving certificate (from non-EU countries)
+Copy of secondary school leaving certificate and transcript (from non-EU countries)

 The aim of the MSc programme “Planning and Analysis in Multifunctional Forestry” is to prepare leading specialists for planning and analysis in multifunctional forestry, who can take responsibility and make sustainable strategic decisions.